 Aaron Bauer, Jeff Flatten, Zoran Popović, Analysis of problem-solving behavior in open-ended scientific-discovery game challenges, in Proceedings of the Conference on Educational Data Mining (EDM 2017). [pdf]

-Aaron Bauer, Eric Butler, Zoran Popović, Dragon Architect: Open Design Problems for Guided Learning in a Creative Computational Thinking Sandbox Game, to appear in Proceedings of the Conference on the Foundations of Digital Games (FDG 2017). [pdf]
+Aaron Bauer, Eric Butler, Zoran Popović, Dragon Architect: Open Design Problems for Guided Learning in a Creative Computational Thinking Sandbox Game, in Proceedings of the Conference on the Foundations of Digital Games (FDG 2017). [pdf]